What is a manufacturing execution system (MES)?

 This will vary depending on what type of manufacturing business you operate.
 For larger companies that use repetitive manufacturing, the products are standardized, so no managerial effort is really needed since the products go through one movement.

-However, for us quaint, proud, and scaling manufacturers, we’ll need to establish routes as our highly customized items will be whizzing all around the shop floor.
+However, the quaint, proud, and scaling manufacturers will need to establish routes as their highly customized items whizzing all around the shop floor.

 Routing a production order requires: